- Tuesday 30 August 2016

-- Boosting Victorian horticulture industries’ productivity and competitiveness by innovation in production systems (e.g. new growing systems; integrated approaches for nutrient, water and pest and disease management such as robotics or UAV)
+- Boosting Victorian horticulture industries’ productivity and competiveness by innovation in production systems (e.g. new growing systems, integrated approaches for nutrient, water, pest and disease management such as robotics or unmanned aerial vehicles);

-- Improving horticulture management systems that produce high quality produce to meet the requirements/preferences of consumers (e.g. new approaches for storage , handling, logistics and supply management)
+- Improving horticulture management systems that yield high quality produce to meet the requirements/preferences of consumers (e.g. new approaches for storage, handling, logistics and supply management);

-- Optimising horticultural exports by developing market information and addressing issues (e.g. Queensland Fruit Fly (QFF) management practices; improved market access protocols for target markets, obtaining and optimising market information for export development)
+- Optimising horticultural exports by developing market information and addressing issues (e.g. Queensland Fruit Fly management practices; improved market access protocols for target markets, obtaining and optimising market information for export development);

 How to apply

 Review the funding guidelines